geoffgiller/geoffcodes/src/pages/blog/index.md

 ---
 title: Blog
-subtitle: A place to gather my thoughts and shout into the void.
+subtitle: A place to gather my thoughts and shout into the void
 menus:
   main:
     title: Blog
     weight: 2
 template: blog
 ---